RandomOrg/JSON-RPC-Python/README.rst

     >>> r = RandomOrgClient(YOUR_API_KEY_HERE, blocking_timeout=2.0, http_timeout=10.0)
     >>> r.generate_signed_integers(5, 0, 10)
     {'random': {u'min': 0, u'max': 10, u'completionTime': u'2014-05-19 14:26:14Z', u'serialNumber': 1482, u'n': 5, u'base': 10, u'hashedApiKey': u'HASHED_KEY_HERE', u'data': [10, 9, 0, 1, 5], u'method': u'generateSignedIntegers', u'replacement': True}, 'data': [10, 9, 0, 1, 5], 'signature': u'SIGNATURE_HERE'}

-If obtaining a result instantly or failing is important, a cache should be used.
+If obtaining some kind of response instantly is important, a cache should be used.
 A cache will populate itself as quickly and efficiently as possible allowing pre-obtained randomness to be supplied instantly.
 If randomness is not available - e.g., the cache is empty - the cache will return an Empty exception allowing the lack of randomness to be handled without delay:

 .. code-block:: pycon